Want to contact The Pumping Mommy? Shoot me an email!

 I had many questions about how to keep my breast milk supply up, how often to breast pump, how many ounces of breast milk would my baby need at daycare, how to juggle breast pumping and nursing, what were my rights as a breastfeeding employee, what stroller was best, which nursing bra to buy, etc, etc, etc.

-My third baby, my sweet girl, has been by far my easiest baby.
-She is so calm and happy all the time.
+My third baby, my sweet girl, was a very easy baby.
+She was so calm and happy all the time.
 She took to breastfeeding right away but was a lazy latch-er in the first few days after birth.
 She would position herself after a few sucks to just taking my nipple (nipple only equals sore, bleeding nipples…).
 After helping her re-latch, again and again, she got the hang of it and we never looked back.

 These are just some of the struggles that nursing moms face every day.
+They might seem trivial in some ways and big in others but all are different and at times can be frustrating.
 My experience with all my babies was completely different!
 No two babies are alike, just like no two mother’s breastfeeding journey is alike.

-I learned a lot in my journey of nursing and raising two infants (and now my third).
+I learned a lot in my journey of nursing and raising four infants.
 I spent countless hours educating myself on breastfeeding and pumping.
 I became largely involved in online communities dedicated to breastfeeding and loved helping other moms get answers, solve breastfeeding problems and gain confidence in what they were doing.
+It led me to take several breastfeeding courses and earn my credentials as a Certified Breastfeeding Counselor.

 I often saw the same questions, issues and misinformation come up again and again.
 My main goal for this site is to help other moms in search of information and support just like I was.
 To be a place with factual information, not opinions.
 I take great pride in my work and have carefully selected the content of this site.